 There are 3 contributing factors to the aging face – a loss of facial volume, a change in the overlying skin envelope (discoloration, lines and wrinkles) and sagging from the effects of gravity and loss of tissue elasticity and strength.
-For patients whose appearance doesn’t match their internal age, a facelift (rhytidectomy) may help you look younger and more refreshed by addressing the latter.
-Dr. Kenneth O. Rothaus is a board-certified plastic surgeon in New York City that performs rhytidectomy surgery for Manhattan & New York patients seeking natural, lasting results.
-By incorporating the latest skin tightening techniques, Dr. Rothaus’ procedure tightens underlying facial tissues, removes excess fat, and smoothens loose skin on the face and neck.
+For patients whose appearance doesn’t match how they feel or see themselves, a facelift (rhytidectomy) may help you look younger and more refreshed look.
+Dr. Kenneth O. Rothaus is a board-certified plastic surgeon in New York City that performs rhytidectomy surgery for patients from not only Manhattan, New York and Westchester but throughout the world who are seeking natural, lasting results.
+By incorporating the latest rejuvenation and surgical techniques, Dr. Rothaus’ procedure tightens underlying facial tissues, removes excess fat, and smooths loose skin on the face and neck.
 This improves cheek folds, loose jowls and sagging skin around the neck.
 Combined with nonsurgical skin rejuvenation treatments such as BOTOX and fillers or a skin resurfacing procedure, the results can take a decade off of one’s appearance.

 Good candidates for surgery are men or women who demonstrate:

-- Looseness of skin in the jaw line and neck
+- Loose skin in the neck and jawline

-- Loss of volume in skin of the face and/or neck
+- Loss of volume in the skin of the neck and/or face

 What To Expect